 Social Security Disability applications take time to be processed and must pass through various screening processes before a decision on the disability claim is made.
 Checking your Social Security application status is an easy way to stay on top of your Social Security application to make sure there is no missing information slowing down your Social Security disability application.

 Once you submit your disability claim, it goes to a local office where it is processed and evaluated.
 Part of this evaluation involves gathering your medical records and other relevant information regarding your claim.
 As a general rule of thumb, it takes about a month’s time before all of the required information is on file with the Social Security Administration (SSA).
+When you are waiting to hear back from decision from the SSA regarding you claim, there could be signs you will be approved for disability, which include: earning less than the SGA and having an ample amount of work credits and medical records to back up your claim.

 Ways To Check the Status of Your Application